Nilly Robot

 God, how I hated her, truly.

-Seven is probably still splayed out on the dining room table.
 And it’s true.
 I flinch when I turn the corner, eyes dropping to the bloodstain painting the horrid, ugly carpet.
 The body looks happy, manically so.
-And you know, at least someone is.
+And you know, at least somebody is.
 That counts for something.

 Are you satisfied, Mother Seven?
 Have all your dreams come true?
 I'm a proper monster now, and Seven got a vacation in whatever hell things like her go to.